EwenG/replique.el/doc/debugging.md

 Captured environments can be visualized using the watch feature of Replique (see [Watching / visualizing mutable references](https://github.com/EwenG/replique.el/blob/master/doc/watching-visualizing-mutable-references.md)).

-The `replique.interactive/with-env` macro restores the bindings of the captured environment given as first parameter and executes its body.
+The `replique.interactive/with-env` macro restores the bindings of the captured environment given as first parameter and then executes its body.
-Its first parameter must be an atom which value is an environment captured by the `replique.interactive/capture-env` macro.
+The first parameter must be an atom which value is an environment captured by the `replique.interactive/capture-env` macro.
-The restored environment is either the value of the atom or the currently browsed value of the atom if the atom is beeing watched (see [Browsing values](https://github.com/EwenG/replique.el/blob/master/doc/watching-visualizing-mutable-references.md#browsing-values)).
+The restored environment is either the value of the atom or, if the atom is beeing watched, its currently browsed value (see [Browsing values](https://github.com/EwenG/replique.el/blob/master/doc/watching-visualizing-mutable-references.md#browsing-values)).
 Of course, the browsed value can be a child environment of the top level captured environment.